 – Becca Sue Klein, Founder

-Saturday, May 4, 2024
+Saturday, May 31, 2025

 Helen, GA (co-ed)

-Saturday, October 19, 2024
+Saturday, October 18, 2025

 Helen, GA (all girls)

-All Kids Fish is made possible through the support of dedicated partner groups and volunteers.
+The Becca Sue Klein All Kids Fish program is possible thanks to our dedicated partner groups and volunteers.
 The Orvis Company, along with hosts Unicoi Outfitters and Piedmont Park Conservancy, play a crucial role in ensuring the events run smoothly.
-International partners United Women on the Fly and iFishiBelong contribute their expertise and resources, non-profit partners including Foster Cares Center for Pan Asian Community Services and LaAmistad help leave a lasting impact on youth from underrepresented communities within our watershed, and our volunteer army is spearheaded by our friends at Georgia Women Fly Fishers.
+International partners United Women on the Fly and iFishiBelong contribute their expertise and resources; local nonprofit partners help leave a lasting impact on youth from underrepresented communities within our watershed; and our volunteer army is spearheaded by our friends at Georgia Women Fly Fishers.

-Together, this collective effort creates a once-in-a-lifetime experience for these children, leaving an indelible mark on their lives for years to come.
-The Becca Sue Klein All Kids Fish events are not just about fishing; they are about fostering a deep connection with nature, instilling a sense of responsibility for conservation, and empowering the next generation to become passionate advocates for our rivers and the life they sustain.
+Together, this collective effort creates a once-in-a-lifetime experience for children.
+These events are not just about fishing; they are about fostering a deep connection with nature, instilling a sense of responsibility for conservation, and empowering the next generation to become passionate advocates for our rivers and the life they sustain.

 Support an All Kids Fish Event

 Interested in sponsoring the event with gear or cash?
-Click below or contact Becca Klein, AKF Founder, at [email protected].
+Click below or contact Candace Baumann at [email protected].
+To sponsor a youth participant through a scholarship, visit our event page.

-In March 2020, Becca was diagnosed with Stage IV metastatic breast cancer and learned that after surviving two cancer diagnoses in 2015 and 2017, the cancer had moved to her bones and liver.
-In honor of Becca’s long-time service to CRK and as a commitment to her mission of empowering youth in the fly fishing community, the event was named the Becca Sue Klein All Kids Fish, which will be hosted annually.
+In March of 2020, Becca was diagnosed with Stage IV metastatic breast cancer.
+After surviving two cancer diagnoses in 2015 and 2017, the cancer had moved to her bones and liver.
+In honor of Becca’s long-time service to CRK and as a commitment to her mission of empowering youth in the fly-fishing community, CRK named the annual program in Becca’s honor.

 Thank you to our host partners: